gyuszix/biltong-box-cfd/README.md

 cutting the box's protective internal overpressure by more than half (experiment 3), and moving the fan to a short end face lost 16% of rod airflow for no compensating benefit (experiment 4) - on top of that mount position being physically awkward on the real tote anyway.
+Rod orientation (experiment 5) also stays unchanged: rotating the rods to run lengthwise raised average rod-surface speed but made evenness worse both along each rod and across the box, a worse trade than it looked at first glance.

 ![side_mount (the winning config, left) vs lid_mount, streamlines orbiting](experiments/01-fan-mount-placement/results/streamlines.gif)